 - Unit G: A continuation of the northwest ramp, a nine-span, conventionally-reinforced concrete slab and T-beam unit.
 The combination of Units F and G resulted in a free flow crossing over West Cesar Chavez Street.

-The construction contract was bid twice.2 The first round included four bidders who were all heavy bridge construction contractors and all exceeded the maximum budget for the project.
+The construction contract was bid twice.2 The first round included four bidders who were all heavy bridge construction contractors known to buy steel pipe in Dallas and all were exceeded the maximum budget for the project.
 That forced the city to eliminate Units F and G, the northwest ramp, from consideration from initial construction and the bids were released for the second time.
 Only two bidders put in estimates and a contract was awarded to Jay-Reese Contractors of Austin in April 2000.

 Groundbreaking was held on May 15, 2000 and the new crossing was completed ahead of schedule on June 16, 2001.2 A grand opening celebration was held that included hundreds of runners.
 The bridge was named the James D. Pfluger Pedestrian and Bicycle Bridge in honor of the Agustin architect who conceived the trail system on both sides of Town Lake.